cpra/dlvc2016/assignments/assignment1/part2.md

 -----

 Implement a kNN classifier that supports the L1 and L2 distance measures, as discussed in the lecture.
 You are **not** allowed to use available implementations.
 The implementation should be simple, based on an exhaustive search for neighbors of a given sample (as covered in the lecture).
+Make sure to convert the vectors to `float` before computing distances in order to avoid underflow errors.

 ```python
 class KnnClassifier: